How to lay drainage pipes in the area. Drainage pipe. Drainage system options

 • pipes;

-• adapters for manholes and collector;
+• adapters for inspection wells and collector;

 • fittings for pipe installation;